LanguageDev/Fresh/Sources/Query/README.md

 # Querying module

 This is a short documentation about the motivation, usage and inner workings of the querying module.
+For a quick example you can take a look at the [sample program](./Fresh.Query.Example).

 ## Traditional vs Modern compilers